andyaiken/forgesteel/to do.md

 * Similar monsters
   * Allow the user to define similarity (currently it's level, role, and organization)
-  * Add the ability to 'pull in' stuff from similar monsters
-  * Show stats breakdown for similar monsters
   * Allow the user to specify a working set of monsters
 * Auto-create monsters

 ### Encounter Editor